solidi/writing/41-the-next-fantastic-software-project-code-name.md

 When I was involved in kid media-focused software development, handles were based on cartoon nostalgia.
 App names were concentrated in [NickToon](https://www.imdb.com/title/tt6611256/) characters `Tommy,` `Blue,` `Otto,` and others associated with their app function.

-In that project, we created a mono repo where the streaming apps and supporting libraries were located.
+In that project, we created a monorepo where the streaming apps and supporting libraries were located.
 We called it the `Aggrocrag.` Named after the kids show, [Nickelodeon Guts](https://en.wikipedia.org/wiki/Nickelodeon_Guts), where contestants race up a polystyrene mountain.
 We got a few chuckles out of it.
 And then there was the common shared library that was all-knowing.
 We called it `Olmec,` named after a [game co-host](https://nickelodeon.fandom.com/wiki/Olmec).

 I once developed a private suite of tools individually labeled as [M.A.S.K.](https://en.wikipedia.org/wiki/M.A.S.K._(TV_series)) characters.
 Examples included `Trekker` and `T-Bob.` These libraries consisted of a developer experience toolchain, no feeling more incredible than having the complete collection of those toys and at the same time having insight development.